 Give it a try.

-Some views it seems to look worse.
-For other photos, it seems to do better ... salvaging them.
+Some views it seems worse.
+For other photos it seems better.

-Personally, my take is that when the light seems perfect everywhere in an image, it looks artificial.
+Personally, my thought is when light seems perfect everywhere in an image it may seem artificial.

 If you have one, or have the knack, go for it.
 Otherwise, there are very few fisheye coast redwood forest images that look good.